 - Choose a variety of minimally processed foods, preferably those that are seasonally and locally grown.

-- Use olive oil as the principle fat in your diet, replacing other fats and oils such as butter and margarine.
+- Use olive oil as the principal fat in your diet, replacing other fats and oils.

-- Eat low to moderate amounts of cheese and yogurt (preferably low fat and non-fat versions).
+- Eat low-to-moderate daily amounts of cheese and yogurt (preferably low-fat and non-fat versions).